mcorino/wxRuby3/README.md

 MIT licence which is compatible with both free and commercial development.
 See LICENSE for more details.

+### wxRuby3 and wxWidgets

+If you distribute (your) wxRuby3 (application) with a binary copy of wxWidgets, you are bound to the requirements of the copy of wxWidgets within.
+Fortunately, those requirements do not impose any serious restrictions.

+### wxWidgets License Summary (from wxWidgets)

+In summary, the licence is LGPL plus a clause allowing unrestricted distribution of application binaries.
+To answer a FAQ, you don't have to distribute any source if you wish to write commercial applications using wxWidgets.

+### Required Credits and Attribution

+Generally, neither wxWidgets nor wxRuby3 require attribution, beyond retaining existing copyright notices.
+However, if you build your own custom wxWidgets library, there may be portions that require specific attributions or credits, such as TIFF or JPEG support.
+See the wxWidgets README and license files for details.

 ## FAQ

 ### What platforms and operating systems are supported in wxRuby3?